 Otherwise, you perhaps have to spend hundreds of hours browsing on Amazon to find products with exactly those parameters that you’re looking for.

-Let's assume that we want to sell a knife block and want to check whether there are some specific sub-niches.
+Let’s assume that we want to sell a knife block and check whether there are some specific sub-niches.

-Using the Product Word Cloud, you can now find more keywords related to this niche.
-Here's what you will see:
+You can now find more keywords related to this niche using the Product Word Cloud.
+Here’s what you will see:

 It shows you the top keywords that people are also searching for.
-For example, you can see that lots of customers are interested in "bamboo knife blocks".
+For example, you can see that many customers are interested in “bamboo knife blocks”.

 You can use these search terms to drill down your research even more.
 Keep doing this until you find a suitable niche.